egeloen/ivory-google-map/doc/usage/map.md

 ## Configure map center & zoom

-For configurating the map center & zoom, you have three possibilities:
+For configuring the map center & zoom, you have three possibilities:

  1. Standard center coordinate & zoom
  2. Fitting a bound